JonasKllr/Research-Project_Detecting-Atrial-Fibrillation-Patients-during-Sinus-Rhythm-using-Deep-Learning/README.md

   </tr>
 </table>

-TODO results on test data!!
+The model condidered to be best performing was the model retraind in six layers with a learning rate of 0.01.
+The models with this combination resulting from a five-fold cross validation were again evaluated as a ensemble ob models on a test data split.
+The ensemble produced an accuracy of 53.52 % and an F1-score of 68.05 % on the test data split.

 ## Discussion

-Both networks, with and without transfer learning, failed to reliably distinguish between patients with and without AF.
+Both networks, with and without transfer learning, failed to reliably distinguish between patients with and without AF on the test data split.
 The results of the regression problem, however, suggest that the chosen model architecture is able to find to subtle patterns in ECG recordings.
 The main challenge in this project compared to publications with the same goal was the small size of the dataset in terms of different patients.
 Furthermore, the number of ECG recordings per subject were high compared to other publicaitons.